Home » Walmart Begins Pilot Program With Aira To Help Blind Customers

 Walmart Aira

-Walmart has begun a partnership with Aira, a mobile application that connects members of the blind and low vision community with sighted interpreters, who communicate visual information in real time.
-Using remote access to a phone camera or piece of wearable tech, Aira interpreters act as eyes inside the store.
+Walmart has begun a partnership with Aira, a mobile application that connects members of the blind and low vision community with sighted interpreters, who communicate visual information.
+Using remote access to a phone camera or piece of wearable technology, Aira interpreters act as eyes inside the store.

-As it continues to bolster accessibility, Walmart is now offering the wayfinding service free to customers.
+Walmart is offering the way-finding service free to customers.

 “I think the thing they’re going to gain the most from our partnership is this demonstration to the world that Walmart and Aira really do think about the customers they serve,” said Everette Bacon, chief of blindness initiatives at Aira, who is blind himself.
 “That’s a testament to the kind of service Walmart has provided for years and wants to continue to lead on.”